Mount Review (Preliminary)

 Purchase price: JPY 250.000

-Made in China
+Made in: China

 Dealer: KYOEI-TOKYO

-Conclusion: Sturdy and accurate
+Conclusion: Sturdy and based on a long-proven concept.

 Please appreciate that this review reflects personal impressions and views.